·

 Unless you’re targeted by some of the younger children that will continuously spray you with their water guns and absolutely soaks you.. ask me how I know!

-The final day of Brezelfest is on Tuesday and it’s considered “family day” with discounted prices throughout the afternoon.
+The final day of Brezelfest is on Tuesday, and is considered “family day” with discounted prices throughout the afternoon.
 Enjoy one final day of live music, DJ’s and of course fireworks.

-All the lights at the festival are shut off and the fireworks show starts around 10:30 pm.
-Finish your night enjoying pretzels, drinking, and the ambiance until 1:00 am when the Brezelfest finally comes to an end.
+All the lights at the festival are shut off and the firework show starts around 10:30 pm.
+Finish your night enjoying pretzels, drinking, and the ambiance until 1:00 am when the Brezelfest festival finally comes to an end.

 Pretzels!